Blog Fitness Workouts What Are The Benefits Of A 5-Day Workout Split For Women?

 See also

 Women who’ve been on a 3 or 4-day split for a while will often reach a plateau and find it difficult to make progress.
-If that’s the case for you, then increasing your training volume with a 5-day split can be the answer.
+If this is the case for you, increasing your training volume with a 5-day split could be the answer.

 5 day workout split for women

-Rest and recovery are just as important as training (4).
-If you don’t give your body enough time to rest between workouts, then you won’t be able to perform optimally and you won’t be able to make the most out of your time in the gym.
+Rest and recovery are just as important as training (9).
+If you don’t give your body enough time to rest between workouts, you won’t be able to perform optimally and you won’t make the most out of your time in the gym.

-It might sound ironic that increasing your training volume can mean more rest, so let’s explain.
+It may sound ironic that increasing your training volume can mean more rest, so let’s explain.

-When you’re following a 3- or 4-day split, the days that you work out can be quite intense (especially if you’re progressing in strength and weight).
-Sometimes, the workouts can be too taxing on your body and you won’t have enough energy to go hard the next day.
-Other times, you might have to hit the same muscle groups two days in a row.
+When you follow a 3- or 4-day split, the days you work out can be quite intense (particularly if you’re progressing in strength and weight).
+The workouts can sometimes be too taxing on your body, and you won’t have enough energy to go hard the next day, while other times, you may have to hit the same muscle groups two days in a row.

 See also